Vectorial1024/ExpressBusServices/README.md

 - Disabled: trams behave according to "default behavior" (eg if you have TLM, it uses TLM behavior)
 - Light Rail: trams stop fully at stops, but do not unbunch at non-terminus stops
 - True Tram: equivalent to Prudential mode as described above
+- Streetcar: equivalent to Aggressive mode as described above

 ## Extra Stop-Skipping Options: Service Level Self-Balancing